Diana Vishneva

 Diana Viktorovna Vishneva (also trans.
 Vishnyova; Диана Викторовна Вишнёва; born 13 July 1976) is a Russian ballet dancer who performs as a principal dancer with the Mariinsky Ballet (formerly the Kirov Ballet).

 Personal life

 Vishneva was born in Leningrad, Soviet Union (now Saint Petersburg, Russia), the second of two daughters.
-Her father, Viktor Vishnev, is Russian and her mother, Guzal Afletunova, is Tatar.
 Her great-grandfather Lotfulla Aflyatunov, a hereditary mullah, was born in the Apastovsky District, Tatarstan.
 In 1930, he was exiled to Siberia and then moved to Kyrgyzstan, where Diana's mother was born.
 She is a practicing Orthodox Christian, having been baptized in an Orthodox church.
 She married Konstantin Selinevich in 2013.
 They have a son, Rudolf-Viktor, born 13 May 2018.

 Career

 Vishneva was trained at the Vaganova Academy of Russian Ballet.
 While at the Vaganova school, she scored the highest scores known in the school's history.
 During her last year at the Academy she also trained at the Mariinsky Theatre.
 Vishneva joined the Mariinsky Ballet Company upon her graduation in 1995.
 Two prizes at the start of her career at the Mariinsky – the Benois de la Danse and the Golden Sofit helped Vishneva rise up the ranks swiftly.
 She was promoted to principal in 1996.

 Vishneva first appeared with the American Ballet Theatre during its 2003 spring season.
 She joined the company as a principal dancer in 2005.
 Vishneva retired from the ABT in 2017.

 In 2008, Vishneva joined the Honorary Board of Directors of the Russian Children's Welfare Society (RCWS).
 Vishneva was one of the featured dancers in the 2006 documentary Ballerina.
 In 2014, she became the new face of Kérastase's latest product line and in-salon treatment, Discipline.